Synthetik: Legion Rising

-Synthetik: Legion Rising (originally titled Synthetik) is a top-down shooter video game with roguelike elements, set in a future where intelligent robots threaten humanity.
+Synthetik: Legion Rising (originally titled Synthetik) is a top-down shooter video game with roguelike elements set in an alternate 1980s where humanity is threatened by malicious artificial intelligence.
 The game was created with Game Maker and was developed by independent studio Flow Fire Games, based in Berlin.

 The game was released on 16 March 2018 on Steam as Synthetik, and renamed to Synthetik: Legion Rising following a free expansion.
 A console version called Synthetik: Ultimate was released on 16 December 2020 on Xbox and Nintendo Switch.
 A PlayStation version has been announced.
 A free spinoff game called Synthetik: Arena has the same core fighting gameplay as the original, but with far less of the roguelike experience, and without fighting through multiple levels.
-A sequel, Synthetik 2, has been announced for release in 2021.
+A sequel, Synthetik 2, has been released in early access on Steam in 2021 with a full release planned for the start of 2024.

 Gameplay

 In Synthetik: Legion Rising players start each game by choosing from one of eight classes, picking a sidearm, and choosing starting perks and equipment.
 They then fight through procedurally generated levels fighting robot enemies and collecting upgrades and new weapons and equipment.
 Every few levels is a boss battle with an extra challenging opponent.
 The goal of the game is to survive to the end and defeat the Final Defender who is protecting the Heart of Armageddon.
 It's possible to play in cooperative mode with one other player.
 Each player can choose their own class, weapons, perks, etc. The core gameplay is the same in cooperative mode.